viktorbezdek/awesome-github-projects/README.md

 - [m0n0ph1/Process-Hollowing](https://github.com/m0n0ph1/Process-Hollowing) - Great explanation of Process Hollowing (a Technique often used in Malware)
 - [google/draco](https://github.com/google/draco) - Draco is a library for compressing and decompressing 3D geometric meshes and point clouds.
 It is intended to improve the storage and transmission of 3D graphics.
 - [nlohmann/json](https://github.com/nlohmann/json) - JSON for Modern C++
 - [deskflow/deskflow](https://github.com/deskflow/deskflow) - Deskflow lets you share one mouse and keyboard between multiple computers on Windows, macOS and Linux.
 It's like a software KVM (but without video).
+Sponsored by Synergy.
 - [SerenityOS/serenity](https://github.com/SerenityOS/serenity) - The Serenity Operating System 🐞
 - [kroma-network/tachyon](https://github.com/kroma-network/tachyon) - Modular ZK(Zero Knowledge) backend accelerated by GPU
 - [wled/WLED](https://github.com/wled/WLED) - Control WS2812B and many more types of digital RGB LEDs with an ESP32 over WiFi!